-Project name Project Budget Budget Source Phase of project

-description allocation for

-2019-20

-IOX Landing of an R63m for meet-me- Provincial Advanced

-International international sea room phase 1 Treasury/DTI

-Sea Cable cable

-KGI Holdings BPO Facility of 300 Budget currently DTI Advanced.
-Pilot already

-seats then a move awaited from the running.
-Phase 2 to
+Project name Project description Budget allocation for 2019-20 Budget Source Phase of project IOX Landing of an R63m for meet- Provincial Advanced International international sea me-room phase 1 Treasury/DTI Sea Cable cable KGI Holdings BPO Facility of Budget currently DTI Advanced.
+Pilot 300 seats then a awaited from the already running.
+DTI.
+To be Phase 2 to

-to 3000 seats (9000 DTI.
-To be commence as soon as
+move to 3000 adjudicated on commence as soon

-jobs) adjudicated on the funding is secured.
-Will
+seats (9000 jobs) the 29 th March as funding is secured.

-29 th March 2019. create 900 jobs and
+2019.
+Will create 900 jobs

-there is a need for
+and there is a need

-BCMM assistance with
+for BCMM assistance

-transport, housing,
+with transport,

-schooling.
+housing, schooling.

-SMME Factory Factory units for the Application with the DTI Application submitted.
+SMME Factory Factory units for Application with DTI Application

-Units SMME sector DTI lodged but
+Units the SMME sector the DTI lodged submitted.

+but outcome

-outcome currently
+currently

 unknown.

-Multi-Purpose A multi-purpose R701m is the Funders not yet Concept and feasibility
+Multi-Purpose A multi-purpose R701m is the Funders not yet Concept and

-ICT Hub facility for the 3000- funding requirement approached. concluded.
+ICT Hub facility for the funding approached. feasibility concluded.

-seater BPO facility, but it has not yet
+3000-seater BPO requirement but it

-a 1000-seater been sourced.
+facility, a 1000- has not yet been

+seater disaster sourced.

-disaster recovery
+recovery center

-center and an ICT
+and an ICT

 academy

-Clari-Cluster Part of the Factory No funding secured DTI Application submitted.
+Clari-Cluster Part of the No funding DTI Application

+Factory Units secured yet, but submitted.

-Units project with yet, but application
+project with the application is in

-the need for 5 is in with the DTI.
+need for 5 with the DTI.

 SMME's to be

-created to support
+created to

+support raw

-raw material supply
+material supply

-and off-take from Clariter's processes Energy Another entity to be Application to DTI DTI funded the Pilot already established Manufacturing located in the submitted and DTI cluster and now a and cluster is Cluster Factory Units have already request has been operational.
-The ELIDZ project. funded the cluster submitted for them now needs a facility to via their cluster to fund the Factory house the cluster in the program.
-Units. zone itself.
-Smart Park/City Conversion of the Concept prepared USTDA have Concept complete and Program ELIDZ into a Smart and the ELIDZ is rejected funding the fundraising activities Industrial Park with currently seeking project but the have commenced. the potential to roll budget DBSA and GEF are out services into considering this the city now.
+and off-take from

+Clariter's

+processes

+Energy Another entity to Application to DTI DTI funded the Pilot already

+Manufacturing be located in the submitted and cluster and now a established and

+Cluster Factory Units DTI have already request has been cluster is operational.

+project. funded the cluster submitted for them The ELIDZ now

+via their cluster to fund the Factory needs a facility to

+program.
+Units.
+1